neilellis/easydeploy/README.md

 If you are using a supported cloud provider (currently Digital Ocean only) then you also can do some more dvanced functions.

+### Create Image

+    ezd -p  <profile-file> image

+Creates an image on the cloud provider specified by `${PROVIDER}` from the profile.
+Specifically it creates an appropriate instance, deploys to it and then snapshots it.

+### Create Single Instance

+     ezd -p  <profile-file> create

+Creates a single instance ignoring any scaling parameters set in the profile and deploys to it.

+### Tail All Instances

+     ezd -p  <profile-file> tail

+To use this you *must* have `multitail` installed (try Homebrew `brew install multitail` on Macs).
+This command will create a multitail session split for each server.
+Not suitable for large numbers of instances.

+### Scale to N Instances

+     ezd -p  <profile-file> scale <N>

+This will scale the number of instances to N, if the current number of instances is larger they will be destroyed if less then they will be created.

+### List Instances

+     ezd -p  <profile-file> scale <N>

+This will list all instances of the deployment profile, however the way the results are displayed are currently provider specific.

 ### Upgrade Machines

     ezd -p  <profile-file> upgrade